hackergrrl/offline-android-speech-recognition/README.md

 ## Status
 *Proof of Concept.* Right now this software works great for my own personal use, but in order to be more broadly useful it requires testing on a wider range of Android devices.

-Please open a Pull Request with the results of your own tests, or, better, patches that add support for additional devices.
+Please [open a Pull Request][new-pr] with the results of your own tests, or, better, patches that add support for additional devices.

 ## Dependencies